Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 python src/tools/gen_contest_book/build_all_books.py --resume
 ```

 The builder reads generated records and also treats game records in `data/game_records` as the same record format.
 By default, it records positions up to a total loss of 4 discs from the start position.
+When generated records contain `leaf empty`, `build_book.py` automatically uses that empty count as the book output cutoff.
+New 28-empty records produce a 28-empty book, while old 30-empty records can still produce a 30-empty book.
+Use `--cut-empty 28` or `--cut-empty 30` to force a cutoff explicitly.

 ## Runtime Loading